Rdelux/CarND-Path-Planning-Project/README.md

 ![alt text][image8]

 *Figure 2: Simple Lane Change from Right-most Lane to Middle Lane*
+<br><br>

 ![alt text][image3]

 *Figure 3: Lane Change - Prioritizing Right-side Passing of Other Vehicle*
+<br><br>

+In order to safely execute a lane change, a number of factors need to be considered.
+First of all, the there's another car occupying the target lane, it will not be safe to change lane.
+In addition, if there is a vehicle in the target lane, which is situated not too much further ahead of the vehicle in front of us, a lane change will not be effective since one will need to perform another lane change immediately again once our vehicle arrived in our targeted lane.
+This will cause an unsafe driving behaviour and it should be avoided.
+Therefore it is important to consider if there's a vehicle located in the target lane that is a little further ahead (the safe distanced defined in the code is set to 25m, which is 5m more than the frontal car safe distance).
+The car that is closest to our car and it is in the target lane in front of us will be identified and its distance from our vehicle will be used to decide if a lane change should be commenced.
+This is achieved by another for loop will go through all the other vehicles on the road.
+See code from line 294 to 317 for left-most lane lane-changes operation.
+In addition, if there's another vehicle approaching from behind on the targeted lane, a lane change will also not be safe.
+Not only the position of the other vehicle is important but its velocity is also important for predicting its future state.
+Its velocity will reduce the effective safe distance for car approach from behind.
+These consideration are implemented in line 327 to 331 for lane 0, line 374 to 379 for lane 2, and 449 to 459 for lane 1.

 Wrapping Back